vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/7_The_Part_of_the_Sacrificer_in_the_New_and_Full_Moon_Sacrifices.md

 title = "7 The Part of the Sacrificer in the New and Full Moon Sacrifices"

 +++

-## 13
-### a
-The months, the woods,
-The plants, the mountains,
-The earth and sky in longing,
-The waters, followed Indra on his birth.
-### b
-To thee hath been assigned for mighty power,
-For ever, in the slaying of Vrtra,
-All lordship, and all strength, O thou that art worthy of sacrifice
-In the overcoming of man by the gods, O Indra,
-### c
-Indrani beyond other women
-I have heard to be favoured with a spouse,
-For never at any time [1]
-Shall her husband die of old age.
-### d
-I have not joyed, O Indrani,
-Without my friend Vrsakapi,
-Whose oblation rich in water
-Goeth dear to the gods.
-### e
-He who first born in his wisdom
-A god, surpassed the gods in insight,
-From whose breath the sky and earth recoiled,
-In the greatness of his manhood, he, O ye men, is Indra.
 ### f
-Hitherward be thy might with aid, O dread Indra,
-What time the armies meet in combat,
-And the arrow flieth from the arms of the strong men;
-Let not thine [2] anger spread on every side.
 ### g
 Destroy us not; bring and give to us
 That plenteous bounty which thou hast to give to the pious man,